yochaigal/cairn/resources/monsters/bandit.md

 # Bandit

-4 HP, 11 STR, 14 DEX, 12 WIL, dagger (d6), bow (d6)
+4 HP, 1 Armor, 12 STR, 12 DEX, 9 WIL, shortsword (d6) or short bow (d6)

-- Thieves who value wealth over all else.
+- Outlaws and brigands who raid settlements and ambush travelers.
+Travel in large groups of at least one _detachment_.
-- They use disguises, stealth, and trickery to surprise victims.
+- A detachment always travels with one leader wearing chainmail or similar (2 Armor) and a longsword (d8) or crossbow (d8).
-- Typically found in groups accompanied by a powerful leader.
+- When testing Morale, save using the leader's WIL (13).
+If the leader dies, the Brigands will flee.